Welcome to Be Idle Free Boise.org! Here you will find the latest information on Boise’s idling reduction program.

 While we “Treasure our Valley’s Air”, we may not realize that we are negatively impacting our air quality just by idling unnecessarily**?

-Contrary to popular belief, idling for more than a few seconds uses more fuel than restarting the engine.
+Contrary to popular belief, idling for more than ten seconds uses more fuel than restarting the engine.
 Plus, frequent restarting of a vehicle has little impact on the engine, battery and the starter motor.
 So, if you care about our air, turn your key and Be Idle Free Boise!

 - waiting at a bank or fast food drive-thru.